SeanMinezes/Statistical-Analysis-of-Indian-Cricket-Team/README.markdown

 # Statistical Analysis of Indian Cricket Team in One Day International (ODI)

 ## Project Overview
-This project conducts a comprehensive statistical analysis of the Indian Cricket Team's performance in One Day International (ODI) matches, focusing on batting, bowling, and team outcomes from 2019 to 2023.
-Led by a team of NMIMS Mumbai students (Nidhi Karambelkar, Sean Minezes, Akshay Mirani, Jash Moze, Veer Shah) under Prof. Vaibhav Vasundekar, the study uses statistical tests and indices to evaluate player and team performance, propose an ideal ODI team, and uncover data-driven insights for strategic decision-making in cricket.
+This project conducts a comprehensive statistical analysis of the Indian Cricket Team's performance in One Day International (ODI) matches, focusing on batting, bowling, and team outcomes from 2019 to 2023.The study uses statistical tests and indices to evaluate player and team performance, propose an ideal ODI team, and uncover data-driven insights for strategic decision-making in cricket.

 ## Objectives
 - Compare team batting performances between 2019 and 2022 using a t-test for two population means.